inab/WfExS-backend/README.md

 This development is relevant for projects like [EOSC-Life](https://www.eosc-life.eu/) or [EJP-RD](https://www.ejprarediseases.org/).
 The list of high level scheduled and pending developments can be seen at [TODO.md](TODO.md).

 In order to use it you have to install first the dependencies described at [INSTALL.md](INSTALL.md).

-The usage is:
+## Usage

 ```
 python WfExS-backend.py -h
 usage: WfExS-backend.py [-h] [-L LOCALCONFIGFILENAME] [--cache-dir CACHEDIR]
-                        -W WORKFLOWCONFIGFILENAME
+                        [-W WORKFLOWCONFIGFILENAME]
                         [-Z SECURITYCONTEXTSCONFIGFILENAME]
-                        [{stage,offline-execute,execute}]
+                        [-J WORKFLOWWORKINGDIRECTORY]
+                        [{init,stage,mount-workdir,offline-execute,execute}]

 WfExS (workflow execution service) backend

 positional arguments:
-  {stage,offline-execute,execute}
+  {init,stage,mount-workdir,offline-execute,execute}
                         Command to run

 optional arguments: